be2bill/merchant-api-guidelines/README.md

 __Note: Do not store on any mechanism (storage, database, cache ...) any sensible data.__

-See https://pcisecuritystandards.org/minisite/en/ for more information.
+See [the PCI-DSS standard] (https://pcisecuritystandards.org/minisite/en/) for more information.

 As a rule of thumb, you should never log, store (...) the card number, cryptogram or expiration date.

 You have to provide a technical contact able to fix some eventual security issues.